rachel-o-donnell/the-witchs-cauldron/README.md

 #10 - Can't have unique=true with a default setting in models.

 #11 - Import User to Views.py

+#12 - Wrong user showing in profile - I was calling User pk instead of Profile pk

 ### Remaining Bugs